pat-s/rcli/README.md

 `rcli` is a tool for simplified installion of R versions and switching between these.
 It is written in `bash`, aims to be cross-platform and low on dependencies.

+## Motivation

+Having multiple R versions installed and switching between such is currently a tedious task on any operating system.

+On **Windows**, one can install multiple versions though switching between these is not straighforward.

+On **macOS**, users can only install one version of an R minor version (e.g. 4.1).
+Switching is possible by using the third-party tool [`rswitch`](https://github.com/hrbrmstr/RSwitch).
+By default, users are allowed to install packages into the system library.

+On **Linux**, users mostly depend on how quickly their distribution moves and brings in new R versions.
+If one wants additional versions, R needs to be installed from source into a custom location.
+Switching is not easily possible.
+By default, users are not allowed to install packages into the system library.

+Tools like RStudio Workbench make this easier though they require a paid license.
+Since the launch of [`renv`](https://rstudio.github.io/renv/), users aim to make their projects reproducible.
+This includes using the respective R version which was used for the project initially.
+However, in practice, people are always forced to bump this as they only have one (and most often a more recent) R version installed.

+`rcli` aims to solve these issues by providing

+- a unified way to install any R version on any major operating system
+- a simple way to switch between installed R versions without loosing the packages of the respective version

+## Platform support

 The following platforms/distributions are currently supported:

 - macOS - `x86_64` and `arm64`
 - Ubuntu `x86_64`
 - CentOS 7 and CentOS 8 `x86_64`
 - Fedora `x86_64`
+- ~~Windows~~ (planned)

 ## Installation